Build a retaining wall

 - set back from any boundary

-- stepped or terraced (so landscaping can soften visual impact).
+- stepped or terraced (so landscaping can soften the visual impact).

-If your proposed retaining wall does not meet these requirements, you will need a development application.
+If your proposed retaining wall does not meet these requirements, you may need a development application.
+Contact Council for advice specific to your retaining wall.

 Other circumstances when a development application may be required